 Proximity (or Prox) cards are another type of key card used in various card reader systems.
 Radio frequencies are used to store data onto the card via a microchip.
 When the card is close to the detector it sends energy signals from its coiled wires that the reader can detect.
 They are fantastic for maintaining security as they are not published in a standard imitable format.

-Smart cards are a cut above the rest, smart card devices contain an embedded integrated circuit that can be either a secure microcontroller, or equivalent intelligence with internal memory chip.
+Smart cards are a cut above the rest, smart card devices contain an embedded integrated circuit that can be either a secure microcontroller or equivalent intelligence with an internal memory chip.
 The card connects to a reader with direct physical contact or with a remote contactless radio frequency interface.